marcor0311/VR-Synopsis/README.md

 ### Recommendations
 Start with [Agora for 2D Spaces](https://github.com/marcor0311/unity-agora-sdk-4-with-ui-for-2d-spaces) before progressing to [Agora for 3D Spaces](https://github.com/marcor0311/unity-agora-sdk-4-for-3d-spaces) for a comprehensive understanding.

 Possible approaches that could be helpful are located in Assets/Agora-Unity-RTC-Plugin/API-Example/Examples/Advanced.
+One that has a lot of potential to solve the problem is ***Screen Share***.

 ---